-But let’s see if this chemical is actually toxic.
+But let’s see if this chemical is toxic.
 The amount of aluminum in vaccines varies from 0.125 mg to 1.5 mg per dose.
 Importantly, infants receive around 4.4 mg of aluminum during their first six months of vaccinations.

 But how does this compare to real-world situations especially since aluminum is such a common element in the real world?
 Breast-fed infants ingest about 7 mg of aluminum during their first six months.
 Formula-fed infants ingest about 38 mg.
 Soy formula-fed infants ingest almost 117 mg of aluminum.
 In other words, infants get nearly 2-30X more aluminum from their food than from vaccines.

 The air itself has lots of aluminum.
 In a city, the air contains 0.4 – 8.0 µg (micrograms, or 0.001 mg) of aluminum per cubic meter of air.
 A baby inhales about 7.2 cubic meters of air every day, which means that they’re inhaling from 2.9 to 57.6 µg of aluminum every day.
-Thus, a baby may get from 1.1 to 10.5 mg aluminum just from breathing during their first six months of life, right around what you would expect from vaccines during that period of time.
+Thus, a baby may get from 1.1 to 10.5 mg of aluminum just from breathing during their first six months of life, right around what you would expect from vaccines during that period.

-- There was no evidence that aluminum increases the risk for Alzheimer’s Disease, other neurodegenerative diseases, genetic damage or cancer.
+- There was no evidence that aluminum increases the risk for Alzheimer’s Disease, other neurodegenerative diseases, genetic damage, or cancer.

 - High levels of aluminum can cause a bone disorder in patients who are undergoing dialysis, but the amounts of aluminum in these patients are substantially higher than would ever be found in any vaccine.
 Blood levels of aluminum in these patients are over 10X higher than those found in normal blood.